Skip to main content

 Phil Taylor

 Phil had a thirty-year career in journalism and broadcast news.
 When he escaped, he started working with scientific research organisations helping to tell the extraordinary stories of their achievements.
-Latterly he has worked in communications in the Higher Education sector establishing his own company collaborating with scientists, researchers and educators.
+Latterly Phil worked in communications in the Higher Education sector establishing his own company collaborating with scientists, researchers and educators.

 In his spare time, Paul plays with his vintage Hornby Dublo collection and wishes Everton FC could do better.